University of Saint Mary of the Lake: University of Saint Mary of the Lake/Mundelein Seminary

 In 2007, USML published The Mundelein Psalter.
 It is the first complete one-volume edition containing the approved English-language texts of the Liturgy of the Hours, with psalms that are pointed for the chanting of the Divine Office.

+Monsignor Dennis J. Lyle was succeeded on July 1, 2012, as rector and president of USML by Robert Barron.
+Thomas A. Baima was named the vice-rector for academic affairs.
 On September 22, 2012, Sister Sara Butler, a USML professor and a member of the International Theological Commission, became a papally-appointed expert at the 13th Ordinary General Assembly of the Synod of Bishops on the New Evangelization.

-Monsignor Dennis J. Lyle was the outgoing rector and president of the seminary and university; he was succeeded on July 1, 2012, by the Reverend Father Robert Barron.
-Father Thomas A. Baima is the Vice-Rector for Academic Affairs, coordinating the schools and institutes of the university.
-On December 3, 2012, Elizabeth Nagel was named to succeed Father John G. Lodge as president of the (mostly lay and postgraduate) Pontifical Faculty of Theology.
+On December 3, 2012, Dr. Elizabeth Nagel was appointed to succeed John G. Lodge as president of the Pontifical Faculty of Theology.

 In 2021, USML celebrated its centennial.
 Approximately 116 seminarians from 24 dioceses were enrolled that year, despite the COVID-19 pandemic.
-In 2022, the University received a grant from the Lilly Endowment to help fund development of a project to integrate new pedagogical methods into formation programs for seminarians, priests and lay leaders.
+In 2022, USML received a grant from the Lilly Endowment to help fund development of a project to integrate new pedagogical methods into formation programs for seminarians, priests and lay leaders.
+USML received another grand from the endowment in April 2024 for $1.25 million to assist the School of Parish Leadership & Evangelization.